pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

     * by compromise of a device that will never receive the message but still has a copy of the key

 In OpenPGP, we have long-lived keys that may be stored on devices that do not receive communications, or even offline.
-Compromise of long-lived keys alone, without compromise of endpoint devices, is a plausible attack scenario.
+Compromise of long-lived keys alone, without compromise of endpoint devices containing the actual messages, is a plausible attack scenario.

-Note that re-encryption of messages to a long-lived key removes many of the advantages of the double ratchet.
-Without disappearing messages, the usefulness of the double ratchet is limited.
+The effectiveness of the double ratchet is significantly improved in the disappearing-message scenario.

 ## Design